kenatiod/MUT/Understanding Machine Understanding.md

 _The scene fades as the trio dives back into their notes, energized by the challenges and opportunities that lie ahead.
 The groundwork has been laid for a new era in machine understanding - one that promises to redefine the very nature of intelligence and the relationship between humans and AI._

+(The appendices provide supplementary context on topics related to evaluating machine understanding, including insights from neuroscience A1, language model capabilities A2, existing AI benchmarks A3, and philosophical perspectives on the nature of understanding A4.)

 ______________

+#### References for Chapter 1:
 #### References for Chapter 2:

 Barsalou, L. W. (2008).
 Grounded cognition.
 Annual Review of Psychology, 59, 617-645.